salviyabalami/Dynamixel-Servo-Utils/README.md

 - **`ping_and_read.py`**
   Pings a servo by ID and reads basic control table values such as present position, velocity, and torque state.
 Useful for verifying communication with individual servos.

+- **`discover_and_read.py`**
+  Scans all IDs at the selected baud and prints live Present Position values for each detected servo.
+Useful for monitoring many servos simultaneously.

 ---